Consolidated Communications (NASDAQ:CNSL) Shares Gap Down to $9.33

 Consolidated Communications Holdings, Inc. (NASDAQ:CNSL)’s share price gapped down prior to trading on Tuesday .
 The stock had previously closed at $9.33, but opened at $9.04.
 Consolidated Communications shares last traded at $8.32, with a volume of 5,369 shares trading hands.

-Separately, Citigroup cut shares of Consolidated Communications from a “neutral” rating to a “sell” rating and set a $8.00 target price for the company. in a research report on Monday.
+Separately, Citigroup downgraded Consolidated Communications from a “neutral” rating to a “sell” rating and set a $8.00 price target for the company. in a research note on Monday.

-Several institutional investors have recently added to or reduced their stakes in CNSL.
-CX Institutional acquired a new position in shares of Consolidated Communications in the second quarter valued at approximately $35,000.
-Captrust Financial Advisors increased its stake in shares of Consolidated Communications by 3,731.0% in the first quarter.
-Captrust Financial Advisors now owns 5,555 shares of the utilities provider’s stock valued at $40,000 after buying an additional 5,410 shares during the period.
-Royal Bank of Canada boosted its holdings in Consolidated Communications by 151.3% in the second quarter.
-Royal Bank of Canada now owns 6,218 shares of the utilities provider’s stock valued at $55,000 after acquiring an additional 3,744 shares during the last quarter.
-Advisor Group Holdings Inc. boosted its holdings in Consolidated Communications by 79.7% in the second quarter.
-Advisor Group Holdings Inc. now owns 7,322 shares of the utilities provider’s stock valued at $65,000 after acquiring an additional 3,248 shares during the last quarter.
-Finally, Profund Advisors LLC bought a new stake in Consolidated Communications in the first quarter valued at approximately $80,000.
-61.92% of the stock is owned by institutional investors.
+A number of hedge funds have recently made changes to their positions in the stock.
+Louisiana State Employees Retirement System boosted its holdings in Consolidated Communications by 4.5% in the third quarter.
+Louisiana State Employees Retirement System now owns 34,700 shares of the utilities provider’s stock valued at $319,000 after acquiring an additional 1,500 shares during the last quarter.
+State of Alaska Department of Revenue boosted its holdings in shares of Consolidated Communications by 3.5% during the 3rd quarter.
+State of Alaska Department of Revenue now owns 52,701 shares of the utilities provider’s stock worth $484,000 after buying an additional 1,785 shares in the last quarter.
+Parametric Portfolio Associates LLC boosted its holdings in shares of Consolidated Communications by 5.2% during the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 207,053 shares of the utilities provider’s stock worth $1,820,000 after buying an additional 10,271 shares in the last quarter.
+Morgan Stanley boosted its holdings in shares of Consolidated Communications by 160.1% during the 2nd quarter.
+Morgan Stanley now owns 477,932 shares of the utilities provider’s stock worth $4,200,000 after buying an additional 294,149 shares in the last quarter.
+Finally, Walleye Capital LLC boosted its holdings in shares of Consolidated Communications by 103.4% during the 2nd quarter.
+Walleye Capital LLC now owns 58,707 shares of the utilities provider’s stock worth $516,000 after buying an additional 29,847 shares in the last quarter.
+Institutional investors and hedge funds own 61.92% of the company’s stock.

 About Consolidated Communications (NASDAQ:CNSL)